shoppingflux/module-prestashop/202/doc/03-features_orders/01-overview.md

 synchronizable fields, the abstract `ShoppingfeedOrderSyncActions` is the one implementing those features.
 Every "field process" (e.g.
 `ShoppingfeedOrderSyncStatusActions`) should implement the remaining methods.
-Note that **when real-time synchronization is selected**, the `ShoppingfeedOrderSyncActions::saveOrder` method will **automatically forward** to the `ShoppingfeedOrderSyncActions::getBatch` method to run the synchronization process.

 # Processing the updates with batch synchronization